facetly/facetly_magento/README.md

 Install Magento Extension
 -------------

-How to install Facetly Module in Prestashop
+How to install Facetly Module in Magento

 1. Before Installing Facetly Module, make sure you already have these requirements: